MariammBello/r-n-r-frontend-test/CONTRIBUTING.md

 # Contributing to Roots n Routes

 Thank you for contributing to the Roots n Routes project!
 As a small team, clear communication and a consistent workflow are key.
-This document outlines how we contribute code.
+This document outlines how we contribute to the code.

 ## Development Workflow

-We use a standard GitHub Flow process.
-Here's how to contribute:

 1.  **Find an Issue:**
-    *   Go to the project's **Issues** tab on GitHub: [Link to Issues/Project Board (replace with your actual link)].
+    *   Go to the project's **Issues** tab on GitHub: [Link to Issues/Project Board](PROJECT_TASKS.md).
 This is our primary task board.
     *   Look for issues in the `To Do` column that are unassigned.
     *   If you have an idea or find a bug not listed, please create a new issue first to discuss it with the team.